vmware-archive/hillview/docs/userManual.md

   converted data.

-* Aggregate...: this pops up a menu that allows the user to create a metadata column using an aggregation function over the data in the selected column.
+* Aggregate...: this pops up a menu that allows the user to create a metadata column using an aggregation function over the data in the selected column;
+  this is only applicable for numeric columns.

   ![Aggregate menu](aggregate-menu.png)

+  The user can select one of the following aggregates: sum, min, max, count, average.
+  The aggregate data is displayed in a meta column, shown in green.

 * Create column in JS...: allows the user to write a JavaScript program that computes values for a new column.